Rory-OG/email-ego/README.md

+# Email Ego Network Tool
+This is a project focused on developing an open-source email ego network analysis/visualization tool that can be used with exported email metadata to better understand one's social network inherently present in their email metadata.

 # Data science project structure
 This is my template for initiating a data science project.
 The project structure consists of the following: